Meetinghouse under the Ledge: Parsonage

-The garrison-style house (now known as the Cutter House) at 60 Gilman Road, built circa 1730, is the oldest standing house in Yarmouth.
-It was the parsonage of the Ledge Church's first minister, Reverend Ammi Ruhamah Cutter.
-(Cutter was succeeded in the role by Nicholas Loring, who is buried in the Ledge Cemetery.)
+The Cutter House at 60 Gilman Road, built circa 1730, is the oldest extant building in Yarmouth.
+It was originally the parsonage of Reverend Ammi Ruhamah Cutter.
+(Cutter was succeeded in the role by Nicholas Loring, who is buried in the nearby Ledge Cemetery.)
 Perez B. Loring lived there in the mid-19th century.

 Cemeteries

 Two cemeteries are located nearby.
 Across Gilman Road from the former parsonage is the small, half-acre 1731 Pioneer Cemetery (also known as the Indian Fighters cemetery), which was the first public burial place in Old North Yarmouth.
 At the corner of Gilman Road and Lafayette Street is the 2.5-acre 1770 Ledge Cemetery.
 (Some headstones bear dates earlier than 1770, for many bodies were removed from the older cemetery.)

 Tristram Gilman, for whom Gilman Road is named, was the fourth pastor at the meetinghouse, after the controversial Edward Brooks.
 He served in the role for forty years, and was buried in the Ledge Cemetery upon his death in 1809, aged 73.
 His wife, Elizabeth Sayer, is buried beside him.